RibbonCommunications/webrtc-hid-sdk/README.md

 ### Device Error

-In VDI, if the device is powered off or disconnected from the Client kandy-hid will emit `device_error` on the `HIDFunctionRequest` event.
+In VDI, if the device is powered off or disconnected from the client, the SDK will emit `device_error` on the `HIDFunctionRequest` event.

 ```
 kandyHID.on('HIDFunctionRequest', operation => {